-First phase in a Bachelor's programme.
-Foundation year
+Foundation year First phase in a Bachelor's programme.

-Any act (including plagiarism) or omission that either partially or fully impairs Fraud the correct assessment of a person's knowledge, insight, skills, competencies, professional attitude, powers of reflection, etc.
+Fraud Any act (including plagiarism) or omission that either partially or fully impairs the correct assessment of a person's knowledge, insight, skills, competencies, professional attitude, powers of reflection, etc.

 Full-time study programme